Rath2601/kafka-learning/README.md

 ## Kafka internal
 ### Kafka Architecture - Key Characteristics

+#### Cluster basics

+* We can have multiple partition of same topic in same broker.
+* number of replicas should be equal to number of broker (it can be different but it would not be optimum setup to have fault tolerance)

+#### Partitions (**UNIT OF PARALLELISM**)

+* more partition has good throughput but it would come along with overhead. (we must cautiously choose number of partitions)

+* because of this producer write parallely and consumer read parallely.

 #### Consumer Groups and Partition Assignment
 1. **Same Group ID**:
    - Consumers within the same group share partitions.